schinlfc/schinlfc.github.io/content/officehours.md

 #### Schedule

 I hold office hours by appointment.
-If you are a student in my class and would like to review class materials, or if you are not in my class but are interested in discussing the possibility of becoming my research assistant or seeking advice about graduate schools, please [make an appointment](https://appt.link/meet-with-sayorn-chin).
+If you are a student in my class and would like to review class materials, or if you are not in my class but are interested in discussing the possibility of becoming my research assistant or seeking advice about graduate school, please [make an appointment](https://appt.link/meet-with-sayorn-chin).

 ---